 Have you lost your significant other?
 Been involved in a major car accident?
 Have you ever served in the armed forces?
-These are some of the many sources of trauma for adults.
+If yes, then these can be some of the many sources of trauma for adults.
 Other traumatic events and situations include unresolved childhood trauma, losing a child of your own, sexual abuse, neglect, domestic violence, criminal acts, natural disasters, and the loss of relationships, both platonic and romantic.
 A situation could also be traumatic if it was deeply disappointing or humiliating for you.
-And remember, the same situation may not be as traumatic for someone else, but it was for you.
+And remember, the same situation may not be as traumatic for someone else, as it was for you.
 Please don't be embarrassed or hesitant to seek help if you're struggling.

 People seek counselling at different points following a trauma.
-Some might speak to a counsellor right after the fact, while others wait and only look for help after experiencing more and more distressing symptoms, which could include:
+Some might speak to a counsellor right after the fact, while others wait and only look for help after experiencing more and more distressing symptoms.

 There are many other symptoms and they can also affect people who have witnessed a traumatic event or have a close friend or family member who experienced it.
 The situation may not have happened to you, but you can still suffer both physically and mentally, so please talk to a counsellor.
 We encourage any victim or witness of a trauma to rest, avoid alcohol and drugs, eat well and try and reduce their stressors.

 Many people believe trauma and PTSD to be the same, but both are quite different.
 Trauma is an unexpected event or series of events that can have devastating effects physically or psychologically.
 People respond to trauma in different ways.
 For some, the issues settle, however, for a smaller percentage, the effects can be so severe that it interferes with an individual’s ability to live a normal life.
 PTSD is a result of trauma.
 Those who experience trauma more than once can sometimes experience behavioural, social and emotional issues afterwards, and that can be called PTSD.